 Taking home the award for Best International Act, Burna Boy, who hails from Nigeria, had chunky layers of pave-set diamond curb-link chains peeking through his colorful button-up as he humbly accepted his award.

-Adorned in a stunning diamond-encrusted collar, J-Hud performed a moving rendition of the song “Young, Gifted and Black”.
-The singer also wore her hair pulled back to showcase solitaire diamond studs that bounced off her emerald-green brushed velvet gown.
+J-Hud performed a moving rendition of the song “Young, Gifted and Black,” and the ornate jewel-encrusted collar took up Hudson’s neckline real estate.
+She pulled her hair back to showcase huge solitaire diamond studs and her signature smaller diamond studs in multiple ear piercings that bounced off her colorful emerald-green brushed velvet gown

 Roddy Ricch accepted his award for Album of the Year for “Please Excuse Me for Being Antisocial”.
 Two bright white diamond-encrusted chains were layered on top of one another to create a pop of dazzle over his black t-shirt.
 The entertainer, whose lyrics are generally filled with references to diamonds, also wore an iced-out diamond watch that was hard to miss as he performed at a piano and against a baby blue lit backdrop earlier in the broadcast.